 Going through a divorce is certainly anything but easy for an individual, be it a man or a woman.
+How to cope with divorce as a man?
 Regardless of the person’s gender, a divorce or at times even break up of a relationship after years of being together can be hard.
-Coping with divorce as a man with or without kids is difficult either way.
+And coping with divorce as a man with or without kids is difficult either way.
 We bring to you some ways to cope with divorce as a man from our interview with renowned Mumbai-based psychiatrist Dr. Gopa Khan.

 What Are The Emotions Of A Man Who Is Going Through A Divorce?

 One, is a lot of anger, a lot of disappointment, you know like a failure.
 A lack of confidence and low productivity is also there.
-Basically there is always a feeling that everything has gone down in his life.
+No matter what’s the reason for divorce basically there is always a feeling that everything has gone down the drain in his life.
 A man going through a divorce feels the exact same things that a woman does, and goes through the same emotions more or less.

 Coping with a divorce as a childless man or a father is challenging, to say the least.
 Whether you have kids or not, it is not easy, so what is the aftermath of a divorce?

 Related reading: 8 Negative Effects Of Divorce On Children